katemonster33/SSMSControllerEx/README.md

 Since the Sector View (main campaign view) isn't completely self-explanatory, here is a short video and explanation

 ![Sector View](https://raw.githubusercontent.com/katemonster33/SSMSControllerEx/refs/heads/master/images/campaignview.gif)

 Pressing the joystick in a direction causes the crosshair to render in the direction from the player's fleet that the joystick is pressed.
 The further it is pressed, the further out from the player's fleet the reticle appears.
 The reticle functions as the mouse pointer, but without preventing the use of the user's mouse.
 If you wish to use your mouse instead of the joystick, simply put the joystick down, and move the mouse over the screen, and note how the crosshair disappears in response.
-This is a universal design philosophy of SSMSControllerEx, since bugs can happen, the joystick will never prevent the user from using the game normally with the mouse and keyboard.

 ### Sector View Controls (Paused)